Tender Red Flags: The Subtle Phrases That Cost You Marks

 🧭 Triangulation (The Anti–Red Flag)

-When a sentence includes data + observation + experience, red flags vanish.
+When a sentence includes data + observation + experience, red flags disappear.

-“PBS observation confirmed consistent proactive strategies; incidents reduced 43% rolling average; family feedback noted calmer routines.”
+“PBS observation confirmed consistent proactive strategies; incidents reduced 43% (rolling three-month average); family feedback noted calmer routines; changes verified at governance.”

 🔍 Section-by-Section Red Flags (and Rewrites)